Pocket/proxy-server/README.md

 The following steps create a Docker development environment to run this service locally.

 1. Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
-2. In the project root run: `docker-compose build`.
+2. In the project root run: `docker compose build`.
-3. Start a mock s3 service: `docker-compose up s3`.
+3. Start a mock s3 service: `docker compose up s3`.
+4. Sign up for an account on the [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en#accessing-geolite2-free-geolocation-data) website.
-4. Copy [MaxMind GeoIP2](https://dev.maxmind.com/geoip/geoip2/geolite2/) to `pocket-geoip/GeoIP2-City.mmdb` on the mock s3 container.
+5. Navigate to the "Download Files" page in your account, download the GeoLite2 City database and copy it to `pocket-geoip/GeoIP2-City.mmdb` on the mock s3 container.
     1. If the database is stored on s3:
         ```
         images/s3/download.sh -b <s3 bucket>